-Dorothy Torivio was born into Acoma Pueblo in 1946 and had been making pottery since 1974.
+Dorothy Torivio was born into Acoma Pueblo in 1946.
+She grew up in a pottery-making family and was producing pottery for the marketplace by 1970.
 She became known as one of Acoma’s finest potters in the 1970's, traveling all over the U.S. demonstrating her process and teaching it to others.

 Dorothy grew up watching her mother, Mary Antonio Vallo, making pottery.
 She was fascinated by the process but her mother never gave her any direct instruction.
 That was left to her mother-in-law, Lolita Torivio Concho.